Sunstar22611900/daul_controller_app/README.md

     *   Click "Connect" to establish Modbus communication.

 3.  **Real-time Monitoring:**
-    *   Once connected, the "Real-time Monitoring" section will display live data for Group A and Group B.
+    *   Once connected, the "Real-time Monitoring" section will display live data for Output A and Output B.

 4.  **Writable Parameters:**
     *   Navigate through the tabs (Common, Output A, Output B, PID Parameters) to adjust various settings.